CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 Event Data Agents are on the look out for links to Registered Content Items, but people on the Web use a variety of methods to refer to them.
 They could use a hyperlinked DOI (one you can click), or a plain-text DOI (one you can't click).
 They could also use the Article Landing Page (the page you get to when you click on a DOI).
 Every source is different: we tend to see most people using Article Landing Pages on Twitter, but on Wikipedia DOIs are frequently used.

-Every Agent will attempt to match Registered Content Items in as broad a manner as possible by looking for linked and unlinked DOIs and article landing page URLs.
+Every Agent will attempt to match Registered Content Items in as broad a manner as possible by looking for linked and unlinked DOIs and Article Landing Page URLs.
 We maintain a list of domain names that belong to publishers (see the [Artifact](../service/artifact-registry) page for more information) and track and query for those domains.
 When we see a URL that could be a landing page, we attempt to match it to a DOI.

 ## Landing page matching isn't perfect